aarongustafson/aaron-gustafson.com/source/_posts/2015-03-26-playing-with-flexbox-and-quantity-queries.markdown

 And there you have it.
 In about 80 lines of very generously spaced and commented CSS, we’ve got a flexible grid-based Flexbox layout with visual enhancements injected via quantity queries.
 I’m sure I’ll continue to tinker, but I’m pretty happy with the results so far.

-{% youtube V20wuGM2tzU %}

-You can view [the final page of course](/speaking-engagements/), but I also created a [distilled demo on Codepen for you to play with](http://codepen.io/aarongustafson/pen/VYRZBP).
+You can view [the final page of course](/speaking-engagements/) (or [watch a video of the interaction](https://www.youtube.com/watch?v=V20wuGM2tzU)), but I also created a [distilled demo on Codepen for you to play with](http://codepen.io/aarongustafson/pen/VYRZBP).

 [^1]: If you aren’t familiar with Flexbox, [CSS Tricks has a great cheatsheet](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 [^2]: Interestingly, the support matrices for [`calc()`](http://caniuse.com/#feat=calc) and [Flexbox](http://caniuse.com/#feat=flexbox) are pretty well aligned.